 The MIT Technology Review crunched the numbers of AI’s energy usage.
 I’m only half-concerned with the statistics themselves.
 The figures for energy usage (or water consumption) are fundamentally flawed abstractions.
 The consequences of the data they represent are too far removed from our immediate experiences.
 When I mentioned abstaining from eating beef, do you think you would’ve thought about the Amazon Rainforest unless I mentioned it explicitly?

-We rely on translations.
-Harm is presented by numerical data, veritable reporting of collapsing environments, photographic evidence of decaying habitats.
+When it comes to environment, we rely on translations to make us care.
+Harm presented as numerical data, verified reports of collapsing environments, photographic evidence of decaying habitats.
 I don’t think you need them.
 Because you feel it, don’t you?
 The friction between capitalistic growth and ecological sustainability, its thermal contradiction contorting your mind and cracking the planet like an eggshell.
 Food doesn’t taste as flavourful any more.
 There’s way less bugs in the summer.
-The last few European heatwaves have straight up caused thousands of heat deaths.
+The last few European heatwaves straight up caused thousands of heat deaths.
 Academic papers and copious links in a Substack essays don’t need to convince you.

 You can feel it.

-Environmental critiques of Generative AI are often dispatched as discussion-enders and it weirds me out because it should be a slam-dunk but we’re so cultural desensitised about nature’s wheezing breath that any pollution Generative AI causes can easily be rationalised as inconsequential.
+Environmental critiques of Generative AI should be a discussion-ending mic-drop but we’re so culturally avoidant about nature’s destruction that any pollution Generative AI causes is too easily rationalised as inconsequential.
+Its just more, unremarkable wood for the raging bonfire that’s already suffocating us all.

 Generative AI isn’t uniquely polluting.
 Masley’s claim that Chat-GPT isn’t bad for the environment isn’t a calculus of harm, more a declaration of conformity saying: The damage isn’t that bad when you compare it to the damage that’s already going on.
-In a way, those kinds of essays are initiation processes—welcoming Generative AI into the apathetic norm of feigning environmental ignorance.
+In a way, these kinds of essays are initiation processes—welcoming Generative AI into the apathetic norm.

-If Generative AI is to become a societal mainstay (and I suspect it’ll have more enduring relevancy than the equally environmentally unfriendly ancestor of NFT’s) the demands of its existence will come at a great cost to the natural world.
+Perhaps then—it is more useful to speak about what will, rather than what is.
+If Generative AI is to become a societal mainstay (and I suspect it’ll have more enduring relevancy than the equally environmentally unfriendly ancestor of NFT’s) the demands of its existence will come at a great cost to the world.

 Those costs will mount—environmentally, financially and, fuck it, existentially—blending into the expenses we’re already spending, hiding in plain sight until we can no longer live in denial about their impact.